Diagnostic and therapeutic challenge of neuroendocrine endometrial carcinoma: a case report

 The authors declare no competing interests.

 Conceptualization, methodology, and resources: Hariyono Winarto.
 Writing-original draft preparation, investigation: Yuri Feharsal, Dewita Nilasari.
 Data collection and editing: David Calvin, Fitriyadi Kusuma, Kartiwa Hadi Nuryanto, Hartono Tjahjadi.
 Supervision: Hariyono Winarto, Fitriyadi Kusuma, Kartiwa Hadi Nuryanto, Hartono Tjahjadi.
 Patient management: Hariyono Winarto, Yuri Feharsal, Dewita Nilasari.
-All authors read and approved the final version of the manuscript.
+All the authors read and approved the final version of the manuscript.

 Table 1: case presentation organized in a timeline